cagov/data-infrastructure/docs/naming-conventions.md

 ## General Approach

 Our approach is adapted from [this blog post](https://stepan.wtf/cloud-naming-convention/).
-The goals of establishing a naming convetion are:
+The goals of establishing a naming convention are:
 1. Prevent name collisions between similar resources (especially in cases where names are required to be unique).
 1. Allow developers to identify at a glance what a particular resource is and who owns it.
 1. Structured naming allows for easier sorting and filtering of resources.